-It is not well known that our mood is largely affected by our gut health!
+It is not well known that our mood is primarily affected by our gut health!
 There are many serotonin receptors located in the gut.
-Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating a number of other vital areas.
+Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating several other vital areas.

-You may think that gut health cant play a large role in affecting our mental health but when you consider the fact that actually about 95% of our serotonin is produced in the gastrointestinal tract, which is lined with a hundred million nerve cells, or neurons, it makes sense that the inner workings of your digestive system don’t just help you digest food, but also guide our emotions.
+Roughly 95% of your serotonin is produced in the gastrointestinal tract, which is lined with a hundred million nerve cells, or neurons, it makes sense that the inner workings of your digestive system don't just help you digest food, but also guide your emotions.

-The VN is the direct link between the brain and the gut microbiome, making it the single most important communication pathway regarding digestion, nutrient status and the ever changing population of bacteria, viruses, yeast, parasites and worms that live within the digestive tracts.
+The VN is the direct link between the brain and the gut microbiome, making it the most critical communication pathway regarding digestion, nutrient status, and the ever-changing population of bacteria, viruses, yeast, parasites, and worms that live within the digestive tracts.

-So if we can keep our gut healthy by getting the right bacteria, and creating the perfect conditions then our Vagus nerve should be able to operate to it optimum level.
+If we can keep our gut healthy by getting the right bacteria, and creating the perfect conditions, then our Vagus nerve should be able to operate to its optimum level.

 Which foods should we or shouldn't we eat?